 I’ve also struggled with this waiting problem, especially when I’ve had to take one of my little kids to the doctor for a minor illness.
 To keep my child happy while waiting to see the doctor has been a difficult task.

-Then my doctor introduced telemedicine into his practice, and my waiting problems ended.
+Then I discovered the telemedicine practice, and my waiting problems ended.
 If you are tired of waiting in doctors’ waiting rooms, read on as I share my telemedicine experience.
 Changing to a doctor offering telemedicine as a consulting method might be your solution too.

 What Is Telemedicine?